playfulprogramming/playfulprogramming/content/collections/framework-field-guide/above.md

 ## Why learn React, Angular, **and** Vue?!

 By learning React, Angular, and Vue all at once you gain:
-- The ability to choose the right tool for the job
-- Deeper understanding of core concepts
+- Deeper understanding of core concepts than you'd have by only learning one framework
 - Insight into different programming methodologies
 - Appreciation for the "why" behind framework tradeoffs
-- Superpowers to learn new(er) tools faster
+- A superpower to learn similar UI frameworks much faster

 Don't want to learn all three? **That's okay.** You can easily select a single framework and use this book to learn it front-to-back.